Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

-\item Unless explicitly stated, chemical reactions are assumed to have unit rate constants.
+\item The unspecified rate constants of chemical reactions are assumed to be unit-valued.

-\item We assume the presence of an oscillatory \textit{clock mechanism}, where the dominant signal during each oscillatory phase conditionally activates a specific set of reaction pathways.
-Since supervised learning is inherently sequential, this mechanism coordinates the transfer of control between adjacent stages.
+\item We assume the presence of an oscillatory \textit{clock mechanism}, where the dominant signal during each oscillatory phase conditionally activates the corresponding set of reaction pathways.
+Since supervised learning is inherently sequential, this mechanism coordinates the transfer of control from one stage to the next.